GoogleCloudPlatform/deploystack-gcs-to-bq-with-least-privileges/README.md

 Whether you’re transferring from another Cloud Service Provider or you’re taking your first steps into the cloud with Google Cloud, building a data pipeline sets a good foundation to begin deriving insights for your business.

+These are some examples of the use cases you can build on top of this architecture:

+* **Any application that requires some kind of transformation to data to be able to analyze it**
+* **Data Privacy:** Dataflow allows you to call the Data Loss Prevention API to identify PII that you might not want to have in a readable format and de-identify it.
-* __Anomaly Detection__: building data pipelines to identify cyber security threats or fraudulent transactions using machine learning (ML) models.
+* **Anomaly Detection:** building data pipelines to identify cyber security threats or fraudulent transactions using machine learning (ML) models.
-* __Interactive Data Analysis__: carry out interactive data analysis with BigQuery BI Engine that enables you to analyze large and complex datasets interactively with sub-second query response time and high concurrency.
+* **Interactive Data Analysis:** carry out interactive data analysis with BigQuery BI Engine that enables you to analyze large and complex datasets interactively with sub-second query response time and high concurrency.
-* __Predictive Forecasting__: building solid pipelines to capture real-time data for ML modeling and using it as a forecasting engine for situations ranging from weather predictions to market forecasting.
+* **Predictive Forecasting:** building solid pipelines to capture real-time data for ML modeling and using it as a forecasting engine for situations ranging from weather predictions to market forecasting.
-* __Create Machine Learning models__: using BigQueryML you can create and execute machine learning models in BigQuery using standard SQL queries.
+* **Create Machine Learning models**: using BigQuery ML you can create and execute machine learning models in BigQuery using standard SQL queries.
 Create a variety of models pre-built into BigQuery that you train with your data.

 ## Architecture

 ![GCS to BigQuery High-level diagram](diagram.png "GCS to BigQuery High-level diagram")